 - Make sure your baby sleeps safely (see Sleeping safely, page 295 and The nursery, page 683). - Eliminate smoking as much as possible during pregnancy and make sure no one smokes near your baby. - Put your baby to sleep on her back.
 Tell anyone who looks after your baby to do the same.
-Babies who usually sleep on their backs and are then put to sleep on their stomachs are at greater risk for SIDS. - Avoid using comforters, pillows, bumper pads, or other similar items in your baby's crib.
+Babies who usually sleep on their backs and are then put to sleep on their stomachs are at greater risk for SIDS. - Make sure your baby is neither too warm nor too cold when sleeping (e.g., light clothing, room at a comfortable temperature).